ory/docs/docs/kratos/concepts/email-sms.md

 ### Configuration

-Default configuration of Ory Kratos does not include sending SMS.
+Default configuration of Ory Kratos doesn't include sending SMS.
 To enable it you need to set "enabled" flag to true, sender URL, authorization (if needed) and request body format.